 In 1991, Turkey and Israel established full diplomatic relations.

-In 1991, diplomatic relations between Israel and the Soviet Union were renewed.
+In 1991, diplomatic relations between Israel and the Soviet Union, which had been broken in 1967, were renewed.

 Since the Gulf War in 1991, all homes in Israel are required to have a reinforced security room, Merkhav Mugan, impermeable to chemical and biological substances.

-In 1992, India established full diplomatic ties with Israel, fostering a strong partnership.
+In 1992, India established full diplomatic ties with Israel, fostering a strong military, technological and cultural partnership since then.

 Since the Israel–PLO letters of recognition in 1993, most of the Palestinian population and cities have been under the internal jurisdiction of the Palestinian Authority, and only partial Israeli military control.